Department of Anthropology

 ANT 3656.
 Field Course in Anthropology.
 (0-0) 6 Credit Hours.

 Prerequisite: Consent of instructor.
 Offers the opportunity to gain intensive training in anthropological field methods in cultural and/or biological anthropology.
 Additional fees are required.
-May be repeated for credit with advisor's permission, but not more than 6 semester credit hours may be applied to a major in anthropology.
+May be repeated for credit with advisor's permission, but not more than 6 semester credit hours may be applied to a major in Anthropology.
 Generally offered: Summer.
-Course Fees: LRLF $10.27; STLF $36.96.
+Course Fee: LRLF $10.27; STLF $36.96.

 ANT 3663.
 Hunters and Gatherers - Past and Present.
 (3-0) 3 Credit Hours.